choctaw-nation/landing/readme.md

 # Changelog

+## v2.0.1

+-   Update Bootstrap to use font-base of 1rem = 16px (was previously 1rem = 10px).
+-   Tighten up spacing on two-col elements when wrapping to 1 column
+-   Use svg instead of image for double-arrow

 ## v1.9.2

 -   When "View Specials" CTA is present, anchor now takes a user directly to the specials section